juntao/arenztopia/content/tourism.md

 # Olb City

 Olb City is the second largest city in Arenztopia.
-It has become the technological and financial center of Arenztopia since it was founded in 1687.
+It has become the technological, scientific, and financial center of Arenztopia since it was founded in 1687.

 ## Hotels